THE SASANIANS: SHAPUR'S SONS & GRANDSONS

 After Bahram III's very brief rule, Narseh (aka Narses) restored a little calm.
 The influence of Kerdir and the Magi was curbed a bit, and, with no frontier problems elsewhere, he turned his full attention to Armenia.
 In AD 295 he marched into Armenia in strength, kicked out the Roman puppet Tirdad, and swept down into Syria.
 Diocletian responded - but the Roman army for a third time handed a home victory to the Persians - not far from where Crassus lost at Carrhae in 53 BC and Valerian at Edessa in AD 260.
 Details of this battle are unknown, and likewise of the Roman counter-attack: Narseh however was severely defeated in Armenia in AD 296.

 Narseh's family and many nobles were captured, and Narseh had to agree to peace on Roman terms (Peace of Nisibis AD 299).
 These terms were humiliating for Persia: the frontier was moved east from the Euphrates to the Tigris (all Mesopotamia went to Rome, therefore).
-And all trade now had to pass through Roman Nisibis.
+And all trade now had to pass through Roman Nisibis (now Nusaybin).
 Tirdad the Parthian was reinstated in Armenia, which was recognised as Roman territory - important because it was soon (perhaps in AD 301) to become the world's first Christian country.
 Not that all Armenians became Christians - Ahura Mazda and Anahita continued to be worshipped.
 Iberia (Georgia) to the north of Armenia (Christian from AD 337) was also designated as Roman.
 But Narseh did get his wives back.

 Hurmazd II (AD 301 - 309)